 Program Partners

-The James River Buffer Program is a unique program that brings together the expertise of the James River Association (JRA), the Virginia Department of Forestry (VDOF), and the Chesapeake Bay Foundation (CBF).
-Partnerships in this effort are important to ensure the James River watershed has resilient streamside forests that improve water quality and that landowners visions are understood.
-Other key partners include the Virginia Soil and Water Conservation Districts and the Virginia Outdoors Foundation.
+The James River Buffer Program is a unique program that brings together the expertise of the James River Association (JRA) and the Chesapeake Bay Foundation (CBF) to restore riparian forest buffers.
+Partnerships in this effort are important to ensure the James River watershed has resilient streamside forests that improve water quality and that landowners’ visions are understood.
+Other key partners include the Virginia Soil and Water Conservation Districts, Virginia Department of Forestry (VDOF), and the Virginia Outdoors Foundation.

 Lead Partners